dgatf/Oscilloscope/README.md

 You can connect any signal up to 5 volts to the analog pin A0.
 For signals over 5V a voltage divider is needed.

-For ATmega boards there is a PWM signal at pin B2(OC1B).
-To test the Oscilloscope app connect pin B2 to pin A0 Adjust PWM signal with PWM_FREQ and PWM_DUTY.
+For ATmega boards it is defined a PWM signal at pin OC1B.
+To test the Oscilloscope app connect pin OC1B to pin A0 Adjust PWM signal with PWM_FREQ and PWM_DUTY.
 Default is 100Hz, 50% duty.

-Pin B2 location:
+Pin OC1B location:
-  - Uno, Leonardo: pin 10
+  - Uno, Leonardo: pin 10 (PB2)
-  - ATmega2560: pin 12
+  - ATmega2560: pin 12 (PB6)

 To build the Oscilloscope app:
 - install qt